ehhong/identityexploration/_posts/projects/2019-08-13-myunginlee.md

 Proudly Asian, Asian American [laughs].
 I don't know.
 It's kind of simple for me.
 </p><p>
 It goes through seasons of thoughts I have of myself.
 There's definitely a sense of emasculation from being an Asian male, but I'm able to shove away pretty quickly just because generally speaking, I think it's a trivial thought to be having.
-There are definitely expectations of me that I feel burdened by, especially being a Computer Science [concentrator], to be incredibly–I don't know–technical.
+There are definitely expectations of me that I feel burdened by, especially being a Computer Science [concentrator], to be incredibly – I don't know – technical.
 I'm not saying I'm not technical, but I'll definitely say I'm more product oriented than I am back-end oriented.
 </p><p>
 [Being a] Philosophy [concentrator] surprises people for some stupid reason.
 I know that affects me as well, but these are just general wispy things that I go through sometimes.
 </p>